Mekhlabhishek/Test1/book/chapter-3.md

 ## Creating script command

-In your `package.json` file you will see scripts set as follows
+In our `package.json` file, we will see scripts set as follows

 ```js
 "scripts": {